-PKI first emerged in the 1990s to help govern encryption keys through the issuance and management of digital certificates.
+PKI security first emerged in the 1990s to help govern encryption keys through the issuance and management of digital certificates.
 These PKI certificates verify the owner of a private key and the authenticity of that relationship going forward to help maintain security.
 The certificates are akin to a driver’s license or passport for the digital world.

-Common examples of PKI today are SSL certificates on websites so that site visitors know they’re sending information to the intended recipient, digital signatures, and authentication for Internet of Things devices.
+Common examples of PKI security today are SSL certificates on websites so that site visitors know they’re sending information to the intended recipient, digital signatures, and authentication for Internet of Things devices.

 How Does PKI Work?

 To understand how PKI works, it’s important to go back to the basics that govern encryption in the first place.
 With that in mind, let’s dive into cryptographic algorithms and digital certificates.

 Building Blocks of Public Key Cryptography